astathakis/Mongoose_Express_App/Readme.md

 # Mongoose_Express_1

-This is a project developed to incoorporate Mongoose with Express it concentrates on creating basic REST Api functionality to expose CRUD cabalities without bothering with Styling issues and error handling
+This is a project developed to incoorporate Mongoose with Express it concentrates on creating basic REST Api functionality to expose CRUD capabilities without bothering with Styling issues and error handling

 ## Initial steps